 The corrective lenses in your glasses will help you see the distance you did not elect for when choosing monofocal lenses.
 So, if you chose a far distance, then you will need reading glasses; if you chose a near or intermediate distance, then you will need distance glasses.

-On the other hand, multifocal lenses for cataracts are meant to provide vision correction for multiple distances, and for that reason you can possibly reduce your dependence on glasses after cataract surgery.
-There are different kinds of multifocal lenses to choose from.
+On the other hand, multifocal lenses for cataracts provide vision correction for multiple distances.
+For that reason, many patients are able to reduce their dependence on glasses after cataract surgery.

 Toric multifocal lenses and ReSTOR multifocal lenses for cataracts

-If you have astigmatism, Eye Center of Texas can provide you with what is called a AcrySof IQ Toric lens.
-This unique, donut shape lens provides different refractive powers that corrects an astigmatism.
+There are different kinds of multifocal lenses to choose from.
+If you have astigmatism, Eye Center of Texas can provide you with what is called an AcrySof IQ Toric lens.
+This unique, donut shape lens provides different refractive powers that correct astigmatism.

-Toric lenses have been shown to be more effective than other astigmatism correction techniques and is chosen because it can take care of two problems at once: cataracts and astigmatism.
+Toric lenses can be more effective than other astigmatism correction techniques because they can take care of two problems at once: cataracts and astigmatism.

 Another kind of multifocal lense, the AcrySof IQ ReSTOR lens, is the most advanced multifocal intraocular lens we provide at Eye Center of Texas.
 This multifocal intraocular lens features patented apodized diffractive technology, which allows you to see all distances with the best clarity.